Andrzej Popiel

-Andrzej Popiel (24 January 1936 – 17 February 2020) was a Polish stage actor.
-He sporadically appeared in films and TV series.
+Andrzej Popiel (24 January 1936 – 17 February 2020) was a Polish stage actor who sporadically appeared in films and television series.

+Biography

-He was a son of Kazimierz Popiel and Anna Latinik, and a grandson of Polish Army general Franciszek Latinik, and great great grandson of Jan Wilhelm Hiż.
+He was a son of Kazimierz Popiel and Anna née Latinik, and a grandson of Franciszek Latinik, and great-great-grandson of Jan Wilhelm Hiż.

 He was awarded the Brown Medal of Merit for National Defence (1971) and Silver Cross of Merit (1989).